Recipe for garlic prawns with truffle oil Garlic prawns recipe. Garlic Prawns with Truffle oil recipe. Sensational

-Blend garlic, butter, salt and oils to a smooth paste and pulse in some tarragon
+Blend garlic, butter, tarragon and oil to a smooth paste.

-Add garlic puree and then add prawns as soon as the puree has temperature.
+Add garlic puree and then add 6 or 12 prawns at a time making sure not to over crowd the pan.
+You do not want the prawns to stew.
 Its important not to overheat the butter.
 You do not want the butter to nut or brown at all.
-Cook less than 30 sec a side.
+Sprinkle with sea salt and cook less than 30 sec a side.

-Place immediately into hot ramekins (6 prawns each) pouring garlic butter over the top and bake 2 minutes
+Place into hot ramekins (6 prawns each) pouring the remaining hot garlic butter over the top and then drizzle with a small amount of truffle oil.
+Add more tarragon.

 Garnish with extra Tarragon and serve immediately with sour dough bread to dip into and mop up the garlic butter.